AIDE/DOCS/COMMANDS//aide:spec — Spec Phase

 • Use intent.aide if research.aide exists in the same folder (co-located research is an escape hatch — prefer the brain)

-• Fill the frontmatter ONLY:
+• Fill the frontmatter ONLY against hard caps:

 • scope — the module path this spec governs

-• outcomes.undesired — failure modes, especially the almost-right-but-wrong kind
+• outcomes.undesired — 3-6 items, ≤ 2 sentences each, the almost-right-but-wrong kind

 • Every outcomes entry must trace back to the intent paragraph.
 Cut any outcome that doesn't